joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/16/sports/golf/tiger-woods-hospital.html?searchResultPosition=6

 **8 People Killed in Atlanta-Area Massage Parlor Shootings**\
 `Four people were killed in the Buckhead neighborhood hours after four were killed in the suburb of Acworth.
-It is not clear whether the shootings are connected.`\
+A suspect was in custody.`\
 https://nytimes.com/2021/03/16/us/atlanta-shootings-massage-parlor.html?searchResultPosition=7